P-12 Teacher Resources

 Teacher Training in Emerging IT Disciplines

-For teachers interested in infusing emerging IT disciplines into their P12 curriculum, IS&T faculty and staff will work collaboratively with them, designing custom training programs in traditional computing (Computer Science and Information Systems) and Interdisciplinary Informatics (Bioinformatics, Information Assurance and IT Innovation).
+For teachers interested in infusing emerging IT disciplines into their P12 curriculum, IS&T faculty and staff will work collaboratively with them, designing custom training programs in traditional computing (Computer Science and Information Systems) and Interdisciplinary Informatics (Bioinformatics, Cybersecurity and IT Innovation).
 Please contact the IS&T Dean’s office at (402) 554-4150 and set up a time to visit the college.

 IS&T Student Speakers